qitingcai/mytilus_methylation_2025/README.md

 **02_Rcode**: this folder includes scripts used to run differential methylation analyses in R. Analyses were ran separately for foot and gill sample subsets

-**Data**: contains all coverage files used for DM analyses, genome annotatation file (with introns annotated), GO terms
+**Data**: contains all coverage files used for DM analyses, genome annotatation file (with introns annotated), GO terms, bismark output

 ### File structure